Blood in Dispute

-Blood in Dispute (សង្គ្រាមបងប្អូន, Sangkream Bangobaaun War Brothers) is a 2015 Philippines-Cambodian film directed by Canadian director Ken Simpson and stars Filipino actors Andrea Torres and Mikael Daez and Cambodian actors Meas Thorn Srenai, Khat Vaihang, and Tep Rindaro.
+Blood in Dispute (សង្គ្រាមបងប្អូន, Sangkream Bangobaaun War Brothers) is a 2015 action drama film directed by Canadian director Ken Simpson and stars Filipino actors Andrea Torres and Mikael Daez and Cambodian actors Meas Thorn Srenai, Khat Vaihang, and Tep Rindaro.
 The film was released as Fight for Love in the Philippines.

 The film was made in collaboration of the Cambodian Television Network (CTN) and GMA Network of the Philippines.

 Synopsis

 25 years after fleeing Cambodia for the Philippines, Mr. Sokun (Tep Rindaro) discovers a letter that compels him to return.
 As Mr. Sokun uncovers the details of a family secret from his youth, he realizes it has huge ramifications for his muay thai fighting son, Marco (Mikael Daez) and his bokator trained counterpart Sokeat (Khat Vaihang).
 With their lives in danger, Mr. Sokun must enlist the help of Marco's beleaguered girlfriend Angela (Andrea Torres) and Sokeat's childhood friend Sonita (Meas Thorn Srenai) to stop the two rivals from fighting.